CoFH/cofh.github.io/docs/fluxducts/index.md

 ### Placement
 When placed, a fluxduct connects to any adjacent fluxducts and blocks that can transmit or receive [Redstone Flux](/docs/redstone-flux/).
-Any side of a fluxduct can be disconnected and reconnected by using a [crescent hammer](/docs/crescent-hammer/) or similar on it.
+Any connected side of a fluxduct can be disconnected and reconnected by using a [crescent hammer](/docs/crescent-hammer/) or similar on it.

 ### Energy transfer